cat-game-research/Neko/RagdollTrainer/README.md

 # Training Process

-The following is the current basic overview of the iteration of the model and which environment and settings where used to achieve the latest checkpoint release.
+The following is the current basic overview of the iteration of the model and which environment and settings were used to achieve the latest checkpoint release.

 * Model: Walker
   1. WalkerAgent (Basic Training - Easy) [**Walker-a0a-40m**]